justin-m-murillo/SpaceShooterProject/README.md

 # SpaceShooterProject
-A top-down, "shoot 'em up", sci-fi, action game developed to further expand on my knowledge and experience using Unity.
+A top-down, "shoot 'em up", sci-fi, action game developed to further expand my knowledge and experience using Unity.